benofbrown/darksouls/Elden_Ring.md

 - Take the Wondrous flask and suicide run for the bell bearing (up the stairs, second left)
 - Take the flask again just in case and go to the right of the stairs to grab the Ghost Glovewort [8] against the wall, then carry on to the lift and take it down.
 Grab the Ghost Glovewort [9] there
 - Warp to the Roundtable Hold, turn in the Bell Bearing to the twin husks and buy a Ghost Glovewort [5] then upgrade Mimic Tear to +10, use any remaining runes to level up.
-- Put the charge attack boost tear in the flask
+- Put the charge attack boost tear in the flask.
-- Rykard
+- Go to Temple of Eiglay and kill Rykard.
-- Put the magic boost tear in the flask
+- Put the magic boost tear in the flask.
-- Draconic Tree Sentinel
+- Travel to Outer Wall Battleground and kill the Draconic Tree Sentinel.
+- Drop down on to the roof where the three envoys are and head to the Avenue Balcony site of grace, killing the Erdtree Avatar on the way.
+- Go down the stairs and run past the knights and up to West Capital Ramparts.
+Grab the Golden Seen then run back to lose aggro.
-- Godfrey
+- Kill Godfrey.
-- Morgott
+- Kill Morgott.
-- Kill the scarab on the bridge for a second SSS[6], and the scarab after the narrow bridge for a second SSS[8].
+- Go to Avenue Balcony and run east to get to the big lift.
+Kill the scarab on the bridge for a second SSS[6], and the scarab after the narrow bridge for a second SSS[8].
 - Warp to Selia Crystal Tunnel, run to Selia, go up the stairs, left, then up more stairs and grab a Golden Seed.
 - Go straight on and up the first tower to lift the seal, then fight the nearby boss to get Lusat's Staff.
 Warp to the Roundtable Hold and upgrade it to +8.
 - Boreal Dragon (for the runes).
 Use Lusat's with the Meteorite staff in the off hand and Rock Sling.